bhwangfy/bhwangfy.github.io/README.md

 - Travel Award, Neurips 2021.

 ## Professional Service
-- Reviewer for AISTATS 2022, ICML 2022, Neurips 2022, ACML 2022.
+- Reviewer for AISTATS, ICML, Neurips, ACML, ICLR, ALT.
 - I cofound the [Theory Lecture Series of Microsoft Research Asia Theory Center](https://www.microsoft.com/en-us/research/event/msr-asia-theory-lecture-series/), featuring the latest theoretical advances in big data, artificial intelligence, and related areas.
+- I am an organizer of [FAI-Seminar](https://www.fai-seminar.ac.cn/), featuring the recent advantages in Foundational Artificial Intelligence.
+The speakers are mostly Ph.D. students.
+Drop me an email (or send it to [tjy20@mails.tsinghua.edu.cn](tjy20@mails.tsinghua.edu.cn)) if you want to become a speaker!

 ## Miscellaneous
-The photo is taken by my girl friend [Xianyi Tao](https://www.linkedin.com/in/xianyi-tao-622171137/?originalSubdomain=cn).
+The photo was taken by my girlfriend [Xianyi Tao](https://www.linkedin.com/in/xianyi-tao-622171137/?originalSubdomain=cn).
 We have met since we were high school classmates.

 ## Contact
 Email: bhwangfy@gmail.com